QUICK REFERENCE PLANTING GUIDE

 GET THE MOST ENJOYMENT

 With the butterfly bush, anyone can provide nourishment and a safe haven for butterflies while also creating a gorgeous summer display in the garden.
 These summer-blooming plants, commonly called butterfly shrubs or summer lilacs (although not a member of the lilac family), come in a rainbow of colors.

 Butterfly shrubs (buddleia) thrive under the most intense heat and have modest water requirements.
 This family of shrubs is highly valued for its long blossoms that vary from 6 to 30 inches in length that are wonderful for cut flower use.
 Although the tops may die back each year, the plant spreads and becomes larger each year.

-This shrub will perform well in a conrtainer the first season until it is moved to the garden in the fall where it should eventually remain. summer lilacs, as they are sometimes called, need minimum care.
+This shrub will perform well in a container the first season until it is moved to the garden in the fall where it should eventually remain.
+Summer lilacs, as they are sometimes called, need minimum care.

 For maximum bloom make sure your bush isn't shaded or crowded.
 Butterfly bushes do not perform well when crowded.
 Try to improve air circulation and make sure the bushes get at least 4 to 6 hours of sun a day to perform at their best.